KarypisLab/TriangleCounting/README.md

  - CMake 2.8, found at http://www.cmake.org/, as well as GNU make.
  - Download, build, and install [GKlib](https://github.com/KarypisLab/GKlib).

-Assumming that the above are available, two commands should suffice to build the software:
+Assuming that the above are available, two commands should suffice to build the software:
 ```
 make config